thomasbattram/thesis/index/thesis.knit.md

 GoDMC [@Min2020] also provided the mean levels of DNA methylation at each site.
 Heritability of DNA methylation at each site has been previously estimated by McRae et al. 2014 [@McRae2014] and Van Dongen et al. 2016 [@VanDongen2016], these values were kindly made publically available by the authors of those studies and were used in this study.

-Associations between each characteristic and effect size were assessed using linear regression, fitting the standardised effect size as the dependent variable and the characteristic as the independent variable.
+Relationships between each characteristic and effect size were assessed using linear regression, fitting the standardised effect size as the dependent variable and the characteristic as the independent variable.
 The standardised effect sizes were rank normalised to ensure normality and remove the impact of outliers.

 ### Enrichment tests
-It was assessed whether the sites identified by EWAS that were present in the catalog were enriched in any genomic region etc. This analysis was performed using LOLA...
+Locus Overlap Analysis (LOLA) [@Sheffield2016] was used to assess whether DMPs identified in the EWAS Catalog were enriched for 25 chromatin states and 167 transcription factor binding sites in 127 different cell types comprising 30 distinct tissues.
+These data were generated by the Roadmap Epigenomics Project [@Kundaje2015] and ENCODE [@Dunham2012].

-### Code availability {#code-availability-04}
+Five different groups of DMPs were defined for the enrichment analyses.
+Group A comprised all sites associated with any complex trait at the conventional P-value threshold used in EWAS, P < 1x10^-7^.
+As multiple EWAS were conducted, DMPs in group B were defined as being associated with any complex trait at a stricter P-value threshold, defined as the conventional threshold divided by the number of EWAS included in the analyses, P < 1.3e-10.
+DMPs replicated at P < 1x10^-4^ in any other EWAS of the same trait comprised group C. Group D and E were equivalent to groups A and B, except were restricted to DMPs identified in whole blood.

-Code used to run the analyses is available here: https://github.com/thomasbattram/something
+To assess enrichment, LOLA performs Fisher's exact test and generates an odds ratio that can be interpreted as the odds of the DMPs being within an annotation divided by the odds of the DMPs not being within an annotation.
+Genomic annotations may differ by CG content and thus a differential CG content of regions containing the DMPs of interest and the background group of CpG sites might bias enrichment estimates.
+Thus, background sites were matched on CG content before the analysis.

 All analyses were completed using R (version 3.6.2).